 Applying to an Online Bachelor's Program

 The application requirements for an online bachelor's program are usually identical to the requirements for an on-campus program.
-In general, applicants must provide:
+In general, applicants must provide the following:

-- Official high school transcripts or their equivalent showing at least a 2.0 GPA
+- Official high school transcripts or their equivalent, with at least a 2.0 GPA

 - SAT or ACT scores

-- Letters of recommendation from teachers, counselors, coaches, or others
+- Letters of recommendation from teachers, counselors, coaches, or other mentors

 - An entrance essay, usually personal and reflective